 Results are longstanding, lasting upwards of two years as opposed to the six-to-twelve-month range of most hyaluronic-acid-based fillers.*

-Dr. Barry Weintraub administers Sculptra treatment in the comfort of his NYC and East Hampton offices.
+Dr. Barry Weintraub administers Sculptra treatment in the comfort of his NYC office.
 There is virtually no downtime and you are free to resume day-to-day activities after your Sculptra injection.
 Slight swelling can take place after undergoing treatment; if so, it will subside in a few hours.
 Dr. Weintraub will advise you on any post-care instructions.
 Makeup can be immediately applied afterwards.